Gun Fight

-Gun Fight, known as in Japan and Europe, is a 1975 multidirectional shooter arcade video game designed by Tomohiro Nishikado, and released by Taito in Japan and Europe and by Midway in North America.
+Gun Fight is a 1975 multidirectional shooter arcade video game released by Midway in North America.
+It is based on designed by Tomohiro Nishikado and released by Taito in Japan and Europe.
 Based around two Old West cowboys armed with revolvers and squaring off in a duel, it was the first video game to depict human-to-human combat.
 The Midway version was also the first video game to use a microprocessor instead of TTL.
 The game's concept was adapted from Sega's 1969 arcade electro-mechanical game Gun Fight.

 The game was a global commercial success.
 In Japan, Western Gun was among the top ten highest-grossing arcade video games of 1976.
 In the United States, Gun Fight sold 8,600 arcade cabinets and was the third highest-grossing arcade game of 1975, second highest-grossing arcade game of 1976 and fifth highest arcade game of 1977.

 It was ported to the Bally Astrocade video game console as a built-in game in 1977 and later the Atari 8-bit computers.